Houston Symphony: History

 The orchestra performed in either the City Auditorium or the Music Hall until the construction in 1966 of the Jesse H. Jones Hall for the Performing Arts.
 In 2001, the orchestra lost millions of dollars' worth of instruments, music, and archives when Tropical Storm Allison flooded the basement levels of Jones Hall.
 In 2003, the musicians went on strike for 24 days, and the settlement included a pay cut for the musicians and a reduction in the size of the orchestra.

 Hans Graf was the music director of the orchestra from 2001 to 2013, the longest tenure of any Houston Symphony music director.
 In September 2009, the orchestra announced the conclusion of his tenure as music director at the end of the 2012–2013 season, upon which Graf took the title of conductor laureate of the orchestra.

 Andrés Orozco-Estrada became music director in September 2014, with an initial contract of five years.
 In March 2017, the orchestra announced an extension of Orozco-Estrada's contract through the 2021–2022 season.
 Orozco-Estrada and the orchestra have recorded commercially for the PENTATONE label.
 Orozco-Estrada concluded his Houston music directorship at the close of the 2021–2022 season.

 Juraj Valčuha first guest-conducted the orchestra in 2011.
 He returned as a guest conductor twice, in April 2018 and in March 2021.
 In July 2021, the orchestra announced the appointment of Valčuha as its next music director, effective with the 2022–2023 season.
+In September 2025, the orchestra announced an extension of Valčuha's contract as its music director through the 2027-2028 season.

+Past executive directors and chief executive officers of the orchestra have included John Mangum, who held the post from January 2018 to July 2024.
+In January 2025, the orchestra announced the appointment of Gary Ginstling as its next executive director and chief executive officer, effective 3 February 2025.